What forms do I use to correct an error on my return for tax years 2017 and forward?

 Copy of original or corrected W-2(s), 1099(s), and/or U.S.Schedule K-1(s)

 To amend only a homestead property tax or home heating credit, file a new MI-1040CR, MI-1040CR-2, or MI-1040CR-7 respectively for tax year 2019.
 Check the Amended Return box on the top of page 1 of each credit claim; do not file a new MI-1040 or Schedule AMD.
 Include a copy of your property tax statement(s), and/or lease agreement along with a statement from your heat provider indicating the total heat cost.

 A claim for a refund must be filed within four years of the due date of the original MI-1040, MI-1040CR, or MI-1040CR-2.

 A home heating credit claim must be filed by September 30th of the year following the year of the claim.
-For example, a home heating credit claim for the year 2018 is due by September 30, 2019.
+For example, a home heating credit claim for tax year 2019 is due by September 30, 2020.
 No extension is allowed on the home heating credit.
 If the home heating credit claim is filed after September 30th, the credit will be denied.